-- Is your Drupal Website "broke"?
+Is your Drupal Website "broke"?
 Missing functionality?
 Crashing?

-- Do you have a looming launch date that keeps you awake at night?
+Do you have a looming launch date that keeps you awake at night?

-The CommonPlaces Rescue (CPR) program provides a fast, unique service to help you quickly "breathe new life" into your stalled projects.
-The Causes Although each project is different, the most common reasons for a Drupal project going awry include:
+The CommonPlaces Rescue (CPR) program provides a fast, unique service to help you quickly "breathe new life" into your stalled projects or a hacked website.
+Although each project is different, the most common reasons for a Drupal project going awry include:

 - Drupal Core is out of date or compromised: Drupal Core is the heart of your application - you need to maintain the latest version and ensure that the core code has not been compromised (hacked) in any way.
 Even small code change to core can cripple your site (and your budget) going forward, ultimately resulting in dangerous security risks.